logica-web/logica-web.github.io/docs/usrguide/aggregation.md

 +-----------+
 ```

-Aggregating predices are also allowed to have aggregating arguments, which would not simply
-be values computed by the body, but aggregations of such values.
-Unlike regular arguments specified as `<argument_name>: <argument_value>` the aggregating arguments are specified
-as `<argument_name>? <AggregatingOperator>= <aggregated_value>`.
+Aggregating predicates can also include aggregating arguments, which are not just values computed by the body but aggregations of those values.
+Unlike regular arguments specified as `<argument_name>: <argument_value>`, aggregating arguments are specified as `<argument_name>? <AggregatingOperator>= <aggregated_value>`.

-For example if we wanted to compute total weight maximal weights of each type of purchased fruit we could do it with `+` and `Max` aggregating operators as follows:
+For example, to compute the total weight and maximal weights of each type of purchased fruit, you can use the `+` and `Max` aggregating operators as follows:

 ```
 Fruit(fruit:,
   total_weight? += weight,
   maximal_weight?
 Max= weight) distinct :- FruitPurchase(fruit:, weight:);
 ```

-This would evaluate to
+This would evaluate to:

 ```
 +-----------+--------------+----------------+